A giant loomed in the depths of night.

 “You really didn't have to say that.”
 Terra scowled and Diode cut into the conversation.

-“In that case, report that I freely gave up on my own clan’s share.
-Add it all to the Endeavours’ catch.
+“In that case, please report that I freely surrendered on my clan’s share.
+Record it all as the Endeavours’ catch.
 I don’t have an issue with it.”

 “Erm, listen, I think you still don’t quite get how this works.
 You don’t have the right to do that, you know.”
 He spoke as if he were lecturing a clueless child.

-“It would be nice if we could take it all for ourselves, but your clan would get nothing if we did that.
-In other words, we’d be stealing from them.
+“It would be nice if we could take it all for ourselves, but if we did that, your clan wouldn't get anything.
+We'd be stealing from them, in other words.
 What you say is irrelevant, because the catch is a matter of public record.
 That’s the rule.
-If we allowed individual discretion, it’s certain that accumulation conspiracies to rip off outsiders would proliferate.
-Our Circ society would destabilize.
+If we allowed individual discretion, there would definitely be a profliferation of accumulation conspiracies to rip off outsiders.
+It would destabilize our Circ society.
 That’s why there’s a strict mandate for us to split the catch equally between the two parties.
-This is the resolution from the Bow Awow.”
+That's a resolution from the Bow Awow.”

-The main purpose of the Bow Awow was profit distribution to begin with.
-The clan suffering from the lowest profits held rights to the orbit predicted to be most productive for the next two years.
-It had only been thanks to those discussions that the Circs had made it to year 303.
+Profit distribution was the primary purpose for the Bow Awow to begin with.
+The clan suffering from the lowest profits held rights to the orbit predicted to be the most productive for the next two years.
+The Circs had only made it to Year 303 thanks to those discussions.

 “That’s why I can’t allow you to give up on your share.
 Diode-san, you have the obligation to take half of the catch for transfer send on to your clan.
 Alright, your real name please.”